Education resource offers to help families, educators, and school librarians support learning while students are at home.

 This guide from the Association of College & Research Libraries (ACRL) lists numerous support resources for those newly teaching online.

 In order to encourage reading and classroom read-aloud experiences, and to support schools and public libraries forced to close by the escalating COVID-19 outbreak, Penguin Random House is permitting teachers, librarians and booksellers to create and share story time and read-aloud videos and live events, according to certain guidelines.
+Extended through March 31, 2021.
 Go here for more information.

 World Book Online